FriendsOfTYPO3/extension_builder/Documentation/Developer/Unittests.rst

 * updateAction()
 * deleteAction()

-The ControllerAction tests cover the following behaviour expectations:
+The ControllerAction tests cover the following behavior expectations:

 * asserting data is assigned to a view
 * asserting the action delegates data modifications to a repository, like adding, updating, removing or fetching objects
-* asserting FlashMessages are added
-* asserting redirects at the end of certain actions

 For example: